phan/phan/README.md

 ```

 The initial scan of the function's code block has no type information for `$arg`.
 It
-isn't until we see the call and re-execute test()'s code block that we can detect
+isn't until we see the call and rescan test()'s code block that we can detect
 that it is actually returning the passed in `string` instead of an `int` as declared.

 ## How you can help